calebcsimmons/LeetHub_Sync/docs/SETUP_GUIDE.md

 ### Step 2: Set Your GitHub Repository URL

 1. In the same settings modal, enter your GitHub repository URL in the designated field.
-   - Ensure that the URL does not end with `.git`.
-If it does, remove the `.git` part.
 2. Click **Update Configuration** to save your repository URL.

 ---